 Further numbers achieved are 931 and 1985, both are used in the pyramids.

-The La Roche Longue in Quintin was shown to date to 4700 bc and by being in the same area this stone suggests the same year.
+The La Roche Longue in Quintin was shown to date to 4700 BC and by being in the same area this stone suggests the same year.
 It's elevation produces no usable numbers and then could be Neolithic as stones marked locations.

 It is likely that this stone was moved in 2700 BC to connect its numbers to the pyramids using another the La Roche Longue in Quintin stone.
-This stone may have existed as a Neolithic stone elsewhere but this is unclear.
-It can be suggested that this stone was carved and located in 2700 BC.
+This is due to the size and shaping and numbers used.

 Archeology77 ©